5 Things to Know about Anger.

 4 - Working with Anger:

 Notice you’re breathing, often in stressful situations the brain will go into fight of flight mode and breath will shorten.
 Ground and notice your feet on the floor, feel the support of the chair or wall.
+Your body is a container.

-Are you reading the situation correctly, is there another possibility?
+Slow down, are you reading the situation correctly, is there another possibility?
 Is it accurate?

 Is your anger coming out in your driving, notice how quick your mood can change to rage?
 Is this about driving or something else?
+Stop the car, go for a walk and take in big breaths.

-Write a mental note of how many pressures you are under and see if anyone can support you to share the load?
+Delegate - write a mental note of how many pressures you are under and see if anyone can support you to share the load?

 Ask yourself what do you need now?